Halloween, Christmas and Easter Display Platforms

-Tip #1: Use adaptors for battery packs instead of batteries.
+Tip #1: Use adapters for battery packs instead of batteries.

 Tip #2: Use 1 ft extension cords for your outlet strips.

-Outlet strips usually comes with places to plug in six adaptors.
-More often than not the adaptors you want to plug in are bulky in size, so you are lucky if you are able to get more than three adaptors plugged into your outlet strip.
+Outlet strips usually comes with places to plug in six adapters.
+More often than not the adapters you want to plug in are bulky in size, so you are lucky if you are able to get more than three adapters plugged into your outlet strip.
 The solution is to buy short extension cords, and by short we mean 1 foot long extension cords.
 I did a search on Google and found a site (http://www.winfordeng.com/products/pwrext.php) that has then for $2.75 each or less depending upon the quantity your purchase.

 Tip #3: Turning your buildings and accessories on and off.